raganwald/raganwald.github.com/index.md

 ### I lead through collaboration

-*Extraordinary communication skills...able to mentor and coach other engineers and make those less experienced experienced comfortable and build their confidence (empowerment) at the same time.
+*“Extraordinary communication skills...able to mentor and coach other engineers and make those less experienced experienced comfortable and build their confidence (empowerment) at the same time.
 Your communication skills transcended engineering to other parts of the businesses (Product and Executive leadership).
 And, it is natural leadership...not forced in any way.
-You talk to, and get respect, from the Interns to the C-Level.*
+You talk to, and get respect, from the Interns to the C-Level.”*
 —RH, Senior Talent Partner, PagerDuty

 I integrate my experience as a product-focused technologist into building and leading both teams and product groups.
 At PagerDuty, my teams focused on product delivery and refinement execution, then our focus evolved into alignment with scaling engineering capacity and cohesion across groups.
 I have been recognized with two leadership awards.[^awards]